epicallan/pdf-data-mining/src/util/README.md

 ```
 ./bash.sh
 ```
-# TODO
+# merge.js

-> merge.js: merges various csv files into one file
+merges csv files in the current directory into one file.